Zdice: Sights

-The main landmark of Zdice is the Church of the Nativity of the Virgin Mary. it was built in the Baroque style in 1747–1749.
-It replaced an old Gothic church.
+The main landmark of Zdice is the Church of the Nativity of the Virgin Mary.
+It was built in the Baroque style in 1747–1749, when it replaced an old Gothic church.

 A valuable building is the town hall.
 It is a historical house, rebuilt into its current Neoclassical form in the second half of the 18th century.
 Gothic barrel vaults are preserved in the basement.